 Although it is not known for sure exactly what items would go in the vending machine if they were approved, some of the more popular items we now see in snack vending machines throughout the country are healthy granola bars and Cliff bars as well as yogurt.
 Healthy drink vending machines also see the V8 brand vegetable and fruit juices as well as water.
 For lunch, options may include a fresh salad, freshly made sandwich, soup, and a variety of fruit.
 For breakfast, options may include cereal, breakfast sandwiches and also a variety of fresh fruit.

 While school vending machines may be something both parents and students will need to get use to, the fact remains that they save time, money, and in the end, offer more options and healthier choices.
-Vending machines have become the future’s alternative to the traditional school lunch line.
+The future’s alternative to the traditional lunch line has become healthy vending machines in schools.

 Schools are getting rid of the lunch line in favor of healthy vending machines.